-METHOD: describes the experimental technique(s) employed in the experiment, e.g., activation.
+$\underline{\mathbf{METHOD}}^1$: describes the experimental technique(s) employed in the experiment, e.g., activation.

-Information that can be entered under one of the more specific keywords, below, should not be entered under METHOD.
+Information that can be entered under one of the more specific keywords, above, should not be entered under METHOD.

-&lt;sup>1 One of the following keywords must be present: FACILITY, DETECTOR, ANALYSIS, or METHOD.
+1 One of the following keywords must be present: FACILITY, DETECTOR, ANALYSIS, or METHOD.